Culture of Jharkhand: Tradition and Lifestyle

 Folk Music and Dance of Jharkhand

-The Folk Music and Dance of Jharkhand is a treat to eyes and filled with extreme talent and art.
+The Folk Music and Dance of Jharkhand is a treat to the eyes and filled with extreme talent and art.
 The tribal community plays a vital role in bringing and maintaining the charisma of this music and dance.
-Some of the famous folk dance of Jharkhand are Jhumair, Fagua, Paika, Janani Jhumair, Vinsariya, Mardana Jhumair, Domkach, Chhau, Lahasua, Jhumpa, Mundari, and Santali dance.
+Some of the famous folk dances of Jharkhand are Jhumair, Fagua, Paika, Janani Jhumair, Vinsariya, Mardana Jhumair, Domkach, Chhau, Lahasua, Jhumpa, Mundari, and Santali dance.

 The most consumed foods of Jharkhand are rice, dal, and vegetables.
 Jharkhand people are fond of spices and it is used in lots of cuisines.
 Some of the famous dishes here are Chirka roti, Pitta, Dhuska, Malpua, Arsa roti, Litti Chokha, Dudhauri, and Gupchup.

 Rugra and Putoo are mushroom types that are grown in Jharkhand and harvested during the time of the rainy season.
 They also use Bamboo shoots as a vegetable.
-Some of the drinks of Jharkhand people are pej (Baiga community), Handi or Hadiya which is commonly known as rice beer (Sadan community), and Mahua Daru which is made from the flowers of the Mahua Tree.
+Some of the drinks of Jharkhand people are pej (Baiga community), Handi or Hadiya which is commonly known as rice beer (Sadan community), and Mahua Daru which is made from flowers of the Mahua Tree.

 Art and Paintings of Jharkhand

 The Banjara community has Banjara embroidery and tattooing which is a very important part of their culture.
 During the Sohrai festival, Sahrai Painting is performed.
 Chou masks are made of paper mache in parts of Jharkhand.
-Chou is a type of dance performed with colorful masks.
+Chou is a type of dance performed with colourful masks.
 Jharkhand state is rich in Saal forests and hence the wooden work is very famous in some parts of the state.
 Baskets, hunting & fishing equipment made from Bamboo are much famous in Netarhat.

 Tattooing holds a very important part in the lives of the tribes.
 The women of the Baiga tribe have tattoos on all parts of their bodies.
 Most of the tribes get their body tattooed during the winter and continues until the summer season comes.
 The Gond Tribe also tattoo their body; they consider the tattoo as a permanent part of their life and thinks that it is the only thing that goes on with them after their life.
 The Korwa Tribe men and women also get tattoos in the places where mostly ornaments are worn like on the wrists, legs, neck, above the breasts, and ankles.
 They avoid having tattoos on the back and the forehead.